swyxio/sw-yx.github.io/_posts/2018-06-19-thoughts-for-fullstack-grads.md

 p.s.
 Eventually, they'll want to pay you for your help too.
 A lot more than you think.

-# Know your tools
+# 2. Know your tools

 You missed a lot in your bootcamp.
 I'm not talking about compiler theory from computer science courses.
 I don't mean algos.
 I mean a lot of basic knowledge of your tools is lacking.
 "A poor craftsperson blames his tools", they say.
 But you.
 You're no "craftsperson", you're still a novice.
 You don't even know your own tools that well.
 You haven't built that much with them, and you still freak out when things go wrong.
 It's not your fault, but it's in your power to fix your gaps.
 The bootcamp gave you a head start, now you have to go the distance.

 If you're a frontend dev: Learn Webpack.
 Learn Babel.
 Learn what the CSSWG and TC39 do.
 Heck, learn Javascript and CSS all over again.
-Did you know the Chrome Devtools has more than Elements and Console tabs?
+Did you know you can use the Chrome Devtools as a profiler and an IDE?
 Learn bash.
 Learn git.
 Learn CI/CD.
 Learn frontend testing.
 Learn Docker.
 Learn AWS, and Firebase.
 OPEN NODE_MODULES.
 Yeah, it's a lot, and I don't truly know some of these things either.
 I'm workin on it.
 Equally important is figuring out what is ok to miss.
 I have my list, I'm not sharing it.
 But there are some things you will use daily in whatever career you end up in, and some other things are sexier or seem important but are really just nice-to-have.
 Figure out the difference.
-Tech is a house of cards a mile high, abstractions built atop abstractions.
+Tech is a house of cards a mile high, abstractions atop abstractions.
 Lower levels of abstraction have a longer half-life than higher ones.
 Kyle Simpson says you should learn one abstraction level below where you work.
 I think that's directionally but maybe not literally correct.

 The subheading for this one is **avoid FOMO**.
 Your favorite thought leader says you should check out ReasonML, is Javascript dead?
 Why the hell do people want to kill Redux so bad?
-Is css-in-js literally the devil?
+Is CSS-in-JS literally the devil?
 Vue passed React in Github stars, should you pivot to Vue?

 I dunno, do you get paid in Github stars?

 Fill in -your- gaps.
 Focus on you and your needs.
 There are so many opportunities in tech that you can pretty much pick out your turf and play entirely within it AND be completely ignorant of all the other stuff AND still do great!
 Don't get me wrong: I'm a big fan of playing the meta-game.
 It is possible to make strategic blunders but it's also impossible to avoid them altogether.
 Stop trying.
 It's much better to focus on the "good enough" and be directionally but not literally correct.
 The goal is to be accurate, not precise.
 Try your best to be right, but don't worry when you're wrong.

 There's more to knowing your tools than just knowing *what* they are.
 There's also the *why* and the *who*.
 Who made the paradigms we live in now?
-Why are things the way they are?
+Who's maintaining it today?
+Why is the API the way it is?
+Why did it change from past versions?
 (If you're feeling adventurous: *how* does the tool work under the hood?)
 Let your intellectual curiosity carry you and fill in your lack of experience with research that nobody else bothers to do.
 Guess what?
 There could not be an easier subject matter to research, this stuff is literally all online and version controlled with git, and all the people involved are still alive and easily contactable.

 And when you've filled something in, when you've found something cool in your research, write it up.

 p.s.
 Learn in public.

-# Clone, don't build
+# 3. Clone Open Source Apps

+You already know you should be making projects to learn things and potentially add to your portfolio.
+You've read your Malcolm Gladwell, you know that you need 10,000 hours of deliberate practice.
+There are [dozens of ideas out there](https://www.reddit.com/r/learnprogramming/comments/2a9ygh/1000_beginner_programming_projects_xpost/),  lists of things you can make.
+Given you're just starting out, I have a slightly contentious suggestion for you: don't make anything new.

+What?
+You disagree?
+Feel free to ignore everything I say.
+I'm just some dude.
+But hear me out.

+Your decisionmaking is a scarce resource.
+You start every day with a full tank, and as you make decisions through the day you gradually run low.
+We all know how good our late-late-night decisions are.

+Making a new app involves a thousand micro decisions - from what the app does, to how it should look, and everything in between.
+Decide now: are you practicing coding or making a startup?
+Both are great things to do, but you're going to have a hard time doing both at once.
+Do you want to practice making code decisions or product decisions?

+So you've decided on coding.
+Ok.
+That means making as few product decisions as possible.
+You know what involves making zero product decisions?
+Cloning things.
+Yup, resist the urge to make your special snowflake (for now).
+Oh but then who would use yet another Hacker News clone?
+I've got news for you: No one was gonna use your thing anyway.
+You're practicing coding, not making a startup.
+Remember?

+So you've decided on cloning.
+Ok.
+You know what would REALLY help when you get stuck on something?
+Answers.
+You might not need to pay for a tutor if you had free answers available.
+And your answer might be different from their answer, but as long as you're in the same neighborhood, you know you're on the right track!
+And now you have TWO examples of how to implement something, so you even get to practice something only senior devs get to after years of experience: understanding the tradeoffs of technical choices!

+You're lucky.
+You live in an age where companies and teams open source their entire apps.
+There's [Spectrum](https://github.com/withspectrum/spectrum) and [Codesandbox](https://github.com/CompuIves/codesandbox-client) and [FreeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp/) and [Ghost](https://github.com/TryGhost/Ghost) and if those seem like waaay too big of an app for you (they are huge) go look at the side projects of your mentors (see above).
+Many senior devs have their own side projects and of course they are small and open source.
+Ryan Florence has [planner](https://planner.now.sh/) and Kent Dodds has [TIL](http://til.netlify.com/)!
+What do your mentors work on?
+Make a clone, then show it to them!
+You're getting in their heads, and you are guaranteed to get free feedback.
+On your crappy code! (don't worry it will get less crappy *fast*).

+Most blogposts and videos and talks are all bitesize because they have to be.
+But by cloning things you'll run into the technical problems that everybody learns on the job but aren't taught because they require a ton of context.
+The unteachable things.
+Be happy when you're frustrated!
+And go check the source, or ask for help.

+Here's the subheading: **put a time limit on it**.
+Deadlines work wonders.
+Also you're not going for a pixel perfect clone of something that teams of people, way more experienced than you, have made.
+Your code is probably going to suck anyway.
+Be ready to crank it out, throw it away and move to the next thing.
+You want to have a set amount of time, get as much of the interesting functionality and look and feel as possible, and then ship it.
+That's the key.
+Screw the neverending project, welcome to speed dating.
+This guarantees that you will be freed up for the next clone, and the next.
+Different projects let you try different libraries and stacks, and figure out what you like there.
+You rather read snarky Hacker News comments all day or do you want to try things out yourself? this is your chance.
+Also you get to practice one of the hardest software engineering skills of all: Project Estimation.
+You'll create many, many opportunities for yourself to see what you can do in a set amount of time, and over time you will start to come in -under- your estimates (instead of over like everyone else) because you're deliberately practicing making things on the clock.
+And none of that time is taken up by product decisions!

+When you've done enough and start feeling bored, it's time to let your freak flag fly.
+You've earned the right to make your app because you've made others.
+You know what things cost and you have used your tools well enough to get there.
+If you want to go on hard mode, make an open source *library* to solve problems you faced and others might face too.
+Making a library is way harder than making an app because your users will want it to do things to make *their* users happy, so you have way more concerns to deal with.
+API design is also an extremely nuanced issue with no right answers and a long, long feedback loop.

+You're still learning in public, though!
+Package up your experience into a talk.
+Livestream yourself coding.
+Blog about your game plan, then blog some more as you execute it.
+Developers who can communicate are in far more demand than developers who can't.

+p.s.
+All this will be a lot easier if you Know Your Tools well.